 It works for a while, but then ends with self-annihilation.

-If you’re thinking “that’s not me”, think again.
-Even rock stars fear the type of change that is truly self-preserving: eliminating their own job.
+If you’re thinking that’s not me, think again.
+Even rock stars fear the type of change that is truly self-preserving: eliminating your own job.

-We can all claim that we embrace change because we all do to some degree.
-But self-preserving change is not change around the edges of what we personally do.
+Everyone can claim that they embrace change because everyone does to some degree.
+But self-preserving change is not change around the edges of what you personally do.
 Making changes that only make you yourself more productive helps you win the short-term race.
-You can persevere through cost-cutting driven layoffs, get modest raises and receive incremental promotions.
+You can persevere through short-term scares like cost-cutting layoffs, and even get modest raises and receive incremental promotions.
 You will still be devoured by the disruptive change that will eventually hit your space, though.
 This is the change that doesn’t do what you do better, it replaces what you do entirely.